| Contributors | Affiliation | Role |

 Overview

 Seasonal mesocosm incubations of Montipora capitata and Pocillopora acuta were conducted over a two-year period (June 2022–March 2024) at the Hawai‘i Institute of Marine Biology (HIMB).
-Coral were collected from fringe reefs located around the institute.
+Corals were collected from fringe reefs located around the institute.
 Experiments were carried out during winter (January 10–March 17) and summer (June 10–August 17) in outdoor flow-through mesocosms at the Hawaii Institute of Marine Biology in Kane`ohe, Hawai`i.
 Due to facility constraints, all treatments could not run simultaneously.
 Therefore, each seasonal experiment consisted of two consecutive 30-day exposures, each using newly collected coral colonies.
 All procedures were standardized across replicates, except for adjustments in total alkalinity (TA) and pH required to create the treatments.

 Coral Collection and Pre-Experiment Holding